-Shop with a hero
+Shop with a hero: Parachute first responders take kids shopping for holiday gifts

 “We put that together, and we get our heroes, which are police officers, firefighters, dispatchers, emergency service personnel, hospital workers,” he said.
 “Then we go shopping for the families.”

-Stewart said the kids are also given gift cards to purchase groceries and other necessities.”
+Stewart said the kids are also given gift cards to purchase groceries and other necessities.

-“It’s great to see that because that’s what it’s for,” he said.
+“It’s great to see that, because that’s what it’s for,” he said.
 “It’s for the kids.
 It’s for the families.”

-For Grand Valley Fire Chief Chris Jackson, he agreed helping out in this capacity puts a warm feeling in his heart.
+Grand Valley Fire Chief Chris Jackson agreed helping out in this capacity puts a warm feeling in his heart.

 “I always love helping out with the community,” he said.
 “We always look for opportunities to see them in a non-emergent way.
 So it’s definitely just a good time.”